Machu Picchu: guide to Mosquitoes and Biting Insects

 There are very few insects in the islands, due to the isolated location and the distance from the mainland.
 Although the Islands are located on the equator in the tropics, the arid climate is not conducive for breeding mosquitoes.
 Visitors are rarely bothered by insects.
 However I do remember biting flies landing on my head while snorkeling near rocks with sunbathing sea lions.
 This was a rare distraction from the mostly insect-free paradise.

-List of altitudes in popular destinations in South America:
+List of popular destinations in South America and their altitudes:

 Lima - coastal sea level